tschumel/MMM-handball-netz/README.md

 `'handball4all.westfalen.owl-l-mst2_wfow'`
 ```

-If the league is divided into different groups, sequences or phases, you must also select the desired phase:
+If the league is divided into different groups, sequences or phases, you must also select the desired phase in the selection area at the top of the Page:
+If you selected a phase, the URL in Browser should cheanged to something like the following structure.
 ```
 `https://<DOMAIN>/ligen/<LEAGUE-ID>/spielplan?phase=<PHASE-ID>`
 ```